 Answer: In order to ensure a positive experience, the NPI has a cap on the number of teams we can register.
 Therefore, registration will close when all spots are filled.
 This means that registration could close without warning.

-Scheduling the NPI is a difficult and time consuming effort.
-With nearly 150 teams, 19 courts, over 100 officials and a four game guarantee in a limited amount of time, scheduling is similar to trying to solve a Rubics Cube combined with a 3D version of Tetris.
+Scheduling the NPI is a difficult and time-consuming effort.
+With over 160 teams, 22 courts, over 100 officials and a four-game guarantee in a limited amount of time, scheduling is similar to trying to solve a Rubiks Cube combined with a 3D version of Tetris.
 But we love doing it!

 Here are some of the scheduling questions we get.